Claude 3 Haiku

 About Claude 3 Haiku

-Claude 3 Haiku launched on March 1, 2023 as the fastest, lowest-cost model in the Claude 3 family.
+Claude 3 Haiku launched on March 13, 2024 as the fastest, lowest-cost model in the Claude 3 family.
 Anthropic positioned it alongside Sonnet (mid-tier) and Opus (highest capability).
-Haiku targets workloads where throughput and cost per token matter more than peak reasoning depth.
+Claude 3 Haiku targets workloads where throughput and cost per token outweigh peak reasoning depth.

 Speed defined the release.
-Anthropic described Claude 3 Haiku as three times faster than peer models in its performance tier for the majority of workloads, with throughput dropping on prompts that exceed 32K tokens.
+Anthropic described Claude 3 Haiku as substantially faster than peer models in its performance tier for the majority of workloads, with throughput dropping on prompts that exceed 32K tokens.
+See live throughput on this page for current numbers.

-Anthropic noted a 1:5 input-to-output token ratio and reported the model ran at half the cost of competing models in its tier at launch.
+Anthropic noted a 1:5 input-to-output token ratio at launch.

-Haiku ships with the same vision architecture as Sonnet and Opus.
+Claude 3 Haiku ships with the same vision architecture as Sonnet and Opus.
 It accepts photos, charts, graphs, and technical diagrams as input.
 Anthropic highlighted document analysis (quarterly filings, contracts, legal cases), responsive customer support chat, and large-dataset annotation as primary use cases.
-The model launched on the Claude API and Amazon Bedrock, with Google Cloud Vertex AI following shortly after.
+Claude 3 Haiku launched on the Claude API and Amazon Bedrock, with Google Cloud Vertex AI following shortly after.

 What To Consider When Choosing a Provider

-- Configuration: At $0.25 per million input tokens and $1.25 per million output tokens, Haiku keeps high-volume annotation and chat pipelines economical.
-Use AI Gateway's per-request cost tracking to compare actual spend against Sonnet or newer Haiku generations.
+- Configuration: Claude 3 Haiku keeps high-volume annotation and chat pipelines economical.
+Use AI Gateway per-request cost tracking to compare actual spend against Sonnet or newer Haiku generations.
+See live rates in the pricing panel on this page.

 - Zero Data Retention: AI Gateway supports Zero Data Retention for this model via direct gateway requests (BYOK is not included).
 To configure this, check the documentation.